 Our salary scale for our administrative and classified staff is different in the rate we pay our employees and the number we employ than what the State uses to allocate funds to our District.
 We try to maintain staff in similar number to those generating the revenue, but our needs have historically outweighed the reimbursement.
 In FY 2017, our actual administrative staff was 15.20 FTEs (Full Time Equivalency) and the State allowance was 13.81 FTEs.
 This is based on the State allowance factor of .075 administrators per Support Unit.
-The actual certified staff (without Pupil Personnel Services) was 186.31 FTEs and the State allowance was 186.31 FTEs based on the State allowance factor of 1.021 certified staff per Support Unit, and the classified staff was at 72.36 FTEs and the State allowance was 69.06 FTEs based on the State Allowance factor of .375 per Support Unit.
-We pay our certified staff substantially more than what we are reimbursed from the state.
+The actual certified staff (without Pupil Personnel Services) was 186.31 FTEs and the State allowance was 186.31 FTEs based on the State allowance factor of 1.021 certified staff per Support Unit, and the classified staff was at 72.36 FTEs and the State allowance was 69.06 FTEs based on the State Allowance factor of .375 FTE's per Support Unit.

-In FY 2018, the State has increases it reimbursement to Districts through the Career Ladder formula by a variety of percentages from a high of 5.83% per cell to a low of 1.24% per cell.
+In FY 2018, the State has increased its reimbursement to Districts through the career ladder formula by a variety of percentages from a high of 5.83% per cell to a low of 1.24% per cell.
 We are utilizing the staff in the most efficient manner based on the new enrollment by grade level in FY 2018.
-We are moving two positions from secondary to elementary, and adding an additional two elementary positions.
-These will lower class sizes and enrich education at the beginning of the process.
+We are moving two positions from secondary to elementary, and adding an additional two elementary positions due to anticipated student growth.
+This will lower class sizes and enrich education at the beginning of the process.
 Our salaries in aggregate by category are higher than the reimbursements from the State.
 The excess salaries and benefits we pay to staff are paid from Discretionary Funds or Impact Aid Funds previously discussed.